 For example, if your logo covers four large squares you can estimate that it will take 8,000 stitches to completely recreate your logo on an item.
 If the item you have your eye on only includes 7,000 stitches in the setup, you may have to pay a little more to get all 8,000.

 However, remember that this is simply an estimate.
 Quality Logo Products® will double check your stitch count with the factory so you get the most accurate pricing before you commit to buying.

 What thread colors can I use?

 As you can see, there are a ton of embroidery colors as options.
-On this one single item you have over 800 thread colors to choose from!
-That will make matching the colors of your company logo extremely easy.

 Please note: As you are looking at these colors on a computer monitor, you will not see the exact color.
 However, the colors will be extremely similar.

 Can I use multiple thread colors on my items?

 We know that the majority of company logos and eye-catching designs have more than one color in them.
 Since embroidered imprints are programmed into a machine and don’t require any kind of screens, it’s easy to switch from one color of thread to another.